zaiisao/Documentation/en/cloud-recording/product_cloud_recording .md

 ## Billing

 Using the Cloud Recording SDK is equivalent to a dummy client joining a channel and subscribing to the audio and video streams that need to be recorded.
-Agora Cloud Recording is charged by the minute and [the aggregate resolution](../../en/Agora%20Platform/billing_faq.md).
+Agora Cloud Recording is charged by the minute and [the aggregate resolution](https://docs.agora.io/en/faq/video_billing#calculating-the-recording-aggregate-resolution).
 The aggregate resolutions of the audio and video streams are divided into three types: Audio, HD, and HD+.
-Contact [sales@agora.io](mailto:sales@agora.io) for details.
+Contact [sales-us@agora.io](mailto:sales@agora.io) for details.

 The billing for each recording task is separate.
 For example, two recording tasks of the same channel are charged separately.

+> The service is free of charge if the monthly voice and video (including recording) usage is less than 10,000 minutes.
+See [the free-of-charge policy](https://docs.agora.io/en/faq/billing_free) for details.

 ## References